puerco/bnd/README.md

   -h, --help               help for bind
       --log-level string   the logging verbosity, either 'panic', 'fatal', 'error', 'warning', 'info', 'debug', 'trace' (default "info")

+Use "bind [command] --help" for more information about a command.

 ```